There are more than 54 million adults over the age of 65 in the U.S.

 If it ain’t broke, don’t fix it — especially when it comes to exercise.

 For many seniors, walking is the perfect way to stay fit.
-If you’re receiving in-home care, walking is a great way to get out and get some fresh air.
+If you’re receiving in-home care for seniors, walking is a great way to get out and get some fresh air.
 Sunlight and nature improve your mood, too.

 On top of that, walking’s a gentle form of cardio exercise.
 You won’t feel sore afterward, and you can tailor your walk to your particular fitness level.
 As you get more used to daily walks, you can go farther and work toward goals that way, too.